 Hurricane Irma: Safety tips for pets

-Hurricane Irma, a Category 5 storm, may soon hit parts of the U.S., including Florida, Georgia and South Carolina.
+Hurricane Irma, a Category 4 storm, will soon hit parts of the U.S., including Florida, Georgia and South Carolina.

 “If you live in any evacuation zones and you're still at home, leave!”
 Florida Gov. Rick Scott urged at a Thursday media briefing.
 The governor warned, “Do not try to ride out this storm.”
-The time to leave is now, because “we can't save you once the storm hits.”
+He said the time to leave is now, because “we can't save you once the storm hits.”

 As the powerful storm approaches, below are some safety precautions pet owners can follow.